zeromq/jeromq-jms/README.md

 Core to the wrapper is the Gateway classes that act a publisher or subscriber within JMS to/from ZMQ.
 A gateway contains the protocol for the interaction with the external communicating instances.
 It also contains 1 or more Sockets, to enable failure, and parallel through put.

-Each gateway has a primary direction, or either outgoing, or incoming.
+Each gateway has a primary direction, either outgoing, or incoming.
 All the examples and test use both types to test the ZERO MQ functionality.

 I have made the wrapper very extensible to use;
 -       the socket type (PUB, SUB, PULL, PUSH, etc…);